Predator (franchise): Background

 Predator was John McTiernan's first studio film as director.
 The studio hired screenplay writer Shane Black not only to play a supporting role in the film, but to keep an eye on McTiernan due to the director's inexperience.
-Jean-Claude Van Damme was originally cast as the film's creature, the idea being that the physical action star would use his martial arts skills to make the creature an agile, ninja-esque hunter.
+Jean-Claude Van Damme was originally cast as the film's creature, the idea being that the physical action star would use his martial arts skills to make the creature an agile, ninja-like hunter.
 When compared to Arnold Schwarzenegger, Carl Weathers, and Jesse Ventura, actors known for their bodybuilding regimes, it became apparent a more physically imposing man was needed to make the creature appear threatening.
-Eventually, Van Damme was removed from the film and replaced by the actor and mime artist Kevin Peter Hall.
+Van Damme was eventually removed from the film and replaced by the actor and mime artist Kevin Peter Hall.
 A Van Damme easter egg was eventually featured in The Predator.

 The Yautja's design is credited to special effects artist Stan Winston.
 While flying to Japan with Aliens director James Cameron, Winston, who had been hired to design the Predator, was doing concept art on the flight.
-Cameron saw what he was drawing and said, "I always wanted to see something with mandibles", and Winston subsequently included them in his designs.
+Cameron saw what he was drawing and stated, "I always wanted to see something with mandibles", and Winston subsequently included them in his designs.
 Schwarzenegger recommended Winston after his experience working on The Terminator.

 The film's creature was originally designed with a long neck, a dog-like head and a single eye.
 This design was abandoned when it became apparent that the jungle locations would make shooting the complex design too difficult.
-Originally, the studio contracted the makeup effects for the creature from Richard Edlund's Boss Film Creature Shop.
+The studio originally contracted the makeup effects for the creature from Richard Edlund's Boss Film Creature Shop.
 However, with problems filming the creature in Mexico and attempts to create a convincing monster of Van Damme, wearing a very different body suit, failing, makeup effects responsibilities were given to Winston and his studio, R/Greenberg Associates.
-According to former Boss Film Creature Shop makeup supervisor Steve Johnson, the makeup failed because of an impractical design by McTiernan that included 12 in extensions that gave the creature a backward bent satyr leg.
+According to former Boss Film Creature Shop makeup supervisor Steve Johnson, the makeup failed because of an impractical design by McTiernan that included 12 in extensions which gave the creature a backward bent satyr leg.
 The design did not work in the jungle locations.
 After six weeks of shooting in the jungles of Palenque, Mexico, the production had to shut down so that Winston could make the new creature.
 This took eight months and then filming resumed for five weeks.

 The clicking sound of the creature was provided by Peter Cullen.
 Despite his resolution not to voice any more monsters following injuries to his throat sustained during the ADR of King Kong, his agent convinced him to audition.
 The clicking sound was inspired by a mixture of the visual of the creature and his recollection of a dying horseshoe crab.